KkarolaS/HTML_CSS_Webside_page_projekt2_RWD/README.md

-# HTML_CSS-Projekt 1 - Webside first page for a company
+# HTML_CSS-Projekt 2 - Webside page for a company RWD

 ## Welcome to my webside project (HTML + CSS)